axiros/AXACT.AndroidSample/README.md

 # AXACT
 `Axiros AXACT - Android Wrapper` is a wrapper for `AXACT`

+NOTE: this DEMO APK version is compiled for armeabi-v7a OLNY for other platform please download the correspondents LIB

 This project contains a sample application to demostrate how to use TR-069 and TR-143.
 `AXACT` is embedded in this project as an android library.